michaelniedermayr/clion_stm32_openocd/readme.md

 ![clion_toolchain1](https://user-images.githubusercontent.com/8593661/37569629-90c5551e-2ae5-11e8-8f8a-3070cd345e0a.jpg)

 ### Setup openOCD Plugin in Clion
 Next we install the openOCD plugin.
-But let’s check first if the toolchain was installed the properly.
+But let’s check first if the toolchain was installed properly.
-Start Clion.
+* Start Clion.
 * Create a new project.
 * Go to: File | Settings | Build, Execution, Deployment | Toolchains.
 * If you only see green check marks you are happy and can continue.